sal-versij/Obsidian-Nexus/General Purpose GPU.md

   recent ‘accidental’ solution: originally developed for videogames, people find they are also excellent for general-purpose parallel computing

 - ***accelerators***
-  takes off from the success of GPUs, rely on the same principles, but lack graphics specialization (e.g. X
+  takes off from the success of GPUs, rely on the same principles, but lack graphics specialization (e.g. Xeon Phi).